avaerichards/plant-ms-classifier/README.md

 - Load and clean the spectra data.
 - Split the dataset into training and test sets.
 - Train Random Forest, Logistic Regression, and SVM models.
-- Compare accuracy and classification metrics.
+- Comparing accuracy and classification metrics.
 - Visualize the confusion matrix and feature importance.

 ## Results